-A. Avoid fad diets.
+A. Weight-loss diets marketed on TV and social media are often fad diets.
 Fad diets do not work, especially not over the long term.
 Some fad diets can even be dangerous if they are very restrictive or eliminate entire food groups.
 This is especially true if you have other health conditions or if you are receiving cancer treatment.
 Talk to your healthcare team or a registered dietitian before making big changes to your diet.
 Additionally, do not take any pills or supplements for weight loss without talking to your healthcare team.
 Most of these pills do not work and could interfere with other medications.